-To continue meeting their high standard, Emma's support team needed a better way to find, access, and update their internal support knowledge.
+To continue meeting their high standard, the support team at Emma by Marigold needed a better way to find, access, and update their internal support knowledge.
 With knowledge stored in a variety of places including internal forums, Salesforce, Slack, and email, Support Training Lead Paul Zimmerman, hoped to revamp and add structure to how their team shared knowledge.
 With a team of 25 to support, Paul needed to find a knowledge sharing solution that would enable their agents to provide better support, with faster and more accurate responses.

 Paul's role as Support Training Lead is ensuring the team is trained and consistent in their messaging of new features, product updates, and product issues.
 Yet, that information could live in a lot of different places: the Emma Community (a customer-facing forum), a customer-facing resource center, their own internal resource center, Salesforce cases, or Slack channels.
 Adriane Smith, a Customer Support agent at Emma expanded on the challenges: "It was hard to remember where a piece of information was and hard to update in real time things that were happening with releases, or ongoing research we might learn on the phone with customers."

 To make sure everyone was on the same page, Paul was gathering important updates from these different sources, compiling them, and sending weekly email updates.
 However, it was hard to know whether or not everyone read them and they could easily be forgotten about in a few weeks.